el-hult/CarOde/readme.md

 seems to be a nice alternative, that provides adams/bdf solver for stiff problems.
 There are two issues.
 Firstly, it provides no switching solver and my explorations in numpy/scipy indicated that simple BDF was too inefficient for this problem.
 Secondly, it needs gsl installed.
 On my windows machine, that seemed like a no-go.
+I did start the project on my windows machine.

 2. `numeric-ode` https://hackage.haskell.org/package/numeric-ode
 This package is underdeveloped and clashes with modern versions of Base, so it is a no-go.